 .jpg&w=3840&q=75)

-The proposed women’s reservation legislation failed to clear the Lok Sabha after falling short of the required two-thirds majority, marking a significant setback for the Centre’s push to expand women’s representation in legislatures.
+The women’s reservation amendment failed to pass in the Lok Sabha after falling short of the required two-thirds majority, with Opposition parties opposing the government’s move to link the quota to a future delimitation exercise.

 The Constitution (131st Amendment) Bill, 2026, which aimed to reserve 33% seats for women in the Lok Sabha and state assemblies, secured 298 votes in favour and 230 against, failing to meet the threshold needed for passage.